-Recently Issued Accounting Pronouncements In May 2014 the FASB issued a new standard on revenue recognition, ASU 2014-09, Revenue from Contracts with Customers, with the intent of creating a new, principle-based revenue recognition framework.
-The ASU creates a new topic in the FASB Accounting Standards Codification, Topic 606, in addition to superseding and replacing nearly all existing U.S. GAAP revenue recognition guidance.
+Change in Accounting Principle In May 2014 the FASB issued a new standard on revenue recognition, ASU 2014-09, Revenue from Contracts with Customers, with the intent of creating a new, principle-based revenue recognition framework.
+The ASU created a new topic in the FASB Accounting Standards Codification, Topic 606, in addition to superseding and replacing nearly all existing U.S. GAAP revenue recognition guidance.

-The main provisions of the ASU are:
+The main provisions of the ASU were:

 - 1. Establish a new control-based revenue recognition model. - 2.
-Changes the basis for deciding when revenue is recognized over time or at a point in time. - 3.
-Provides new and more detailed guidance on specific topics. - 4.
-Expands and improves disclosures about revenue.
+Change the basis for deciding when revenue is recognized over time or at a point in time. - 3.
+Provide new and more detailed guidance on specific topics. - 4.
+Expand and improves disclosures about revenue.